 Flying Through Clouds of Soft Floral Scent - Benigna Parfums Takes to Miami Skies With Exclusive Offer for Customers

-Benigna Parfums, a fusion of artistry and storytelling, gives customers unparalleled customer experience by airlifts select customers via exclusive helicopter delivery service…
+Benigna Parfums, a fusion of artistry and storytelling, gives customers unparalleled customer experience through exclusive air delivery of orders and complimentary helicopter tours for select customers

 MIAMI, July 7, 2021 /PRNewswire/ -- Benigna Parfums (https://www.benignaparfums.com/) announced a grand promotional offer involving exclusive guided helicopter tour through the skies over Miami.
 The company already offers airlifts delivery of its signature perfumes to customers who choose this service.
 Benigna Parfums is a prestigious perfumery that creates gender-neutral fragrances, while displaying a commitment to sustainability with its reusable but gorgeously constructed, artisan specially engineered cut-crystal bottles.
 Benigna fragrances and samples are available for purchase directly from the company's website, with more details on the Miami flights available online.